nicholasjackson/fake-service/README.md

 # Fake Service
-Fake Service for testing upstream service communications and testing service mesh and other scenarios
+Fake Service for testing upstream service communications and testing service mesh and other scenarios, can operate as a HTTP or a gRPC service.

 [![CircleCI](https://circleci.com/gh/nicholasjackson/fake-service.svg?style=svg)](https://circleci.com/gh/nicholasjackson/fake-service)